-For your first check-up, we kindly ask you to bring all the medical reports you have received so far during your pregnancy, as well as any other relevant medical documentation.
+For your first check-up, we kindly ask you to bring all the medical reports you have received thus far during your pregnancy, as well as any other relevant medical documentation.

-If you would like to visit your chosen hospital in advance, we will happily organise an introductory meeting including a tour of the hospital.
+If you would like to visit your chosen hospital in advance, we will happily organise an introductory meeting, including a tour of the hospital.

 The hospital administration requires the following documentation for the birth announcement and registry with the local registry office:

-Copies of these documents must be authorised by a notary and must not be older than six months.
+Copies of these documents must be authorized by a notary and must not be older than six months.
 The documents required may vary depending on the nationalities of the parents.
-We therefore recommend contacting the relevant registry office for binding advice regarding your specific case.
+We, therefore, recommend contacting the relevant registry office for binding advice regarding your specific case.

 You can return home when you and your baby are both doing well.
 The date should ideally be discussed with your gynaecologist and the paediatrician.